ros2/rosbag2/docs/design/rosbag2_record_replay_service.md

 ### Expand the 'play' command

-Add 2 parameters.
+Add 1 parameters.
 - `--services ServiceName1 [[ServiceName2 ...]`

-    Decide which services will be played.
+    Determine which service's requests are played.

-- `--service-request-mode`

-    Replay service request with recorded sequence and interval instead of playing service event message.

 Other parameters need to be checked one by one.
 If it is unsuitable for playing service event, the description of parameter should be updated to mention this limitation.